Youssef822/Data-Analysis-Projects/My Resume/Restaurant Analysis/SQL Description.md

 ## Aim

-This set of SQL queries aims to analyze sales and order data from a restaurant or cafe to gain actionable business insights into menu performance, customer behavior, and operational patterns.
+This set of SQL queries aims to analyze sales and order data from a restaurant to gain actionable business insights into menu performance, customer behavior, and operational patterns.

+## Data Pipeline
+* **CVS File to SQL
 ## Key Insights and Data Extracted

 * **Menu Item Pricing:** Queries to identify the least and most expensive items on the menu, including a stored procedure for repeatable execution.